 - 12.1 The primary responsibility of implementing the policies in this Local Plan will be with Sefton, through its role as Local Planning Authority, specifically the Development Management team.
 In addition input will be provided from others teams in Sefton on issues such as transport, environment, ecology, flood risk and drainage, public health, economic development, investment, infrastructure, leisure, housing, social care and wellbeing.
-Advice is also provided on planning proposals from a range of external statutory bodies, such as the Environment Agency, Natural England and English Heritage.
-The Council will use planning conditions and Section 106 and other legal agreements to ensure that the requirements of the policies in the Local Plan are implemented. - 12.2 In addition to policies in this Local Plan it is intended to review and, if necessary, update or replace the range of Supplementary Planning Documents [SPDs] that support Local Plan policies.
+Advice is also provided on planning proposals from a range of external statutory bodies, such as the Environment Agency, Natural England and English Heritage. - 12.2 In addition to policies in this Local Plan it is intended to review and, if necessary, update or replace the range of Supplementary Planning Documents [SPDs] that support Local Plan policies.
 These SPDs will add further detail on how the policies will be implemented.
 Development briefs and information notes may also be published to help provide further guidance to developers and others on how the policies should be implemented.